conroyrodrigues/URLShortner/README.md

  - Shortner.Web: The Web Application in C#
     - view: The angular View Setup
 - Tests/Shortner.Tests: Unit Test for testing the backend Services, this project runs on xUnit, Moq and EF.
 For the purpose of testing an InMemory database is used.
-- worflows: Contains CI required to build and run the tests.
+- .github/worflows: Contains CI required to build and run the tests.
 - docker-compose: contains the entire setup required to run the application

 ### How to Run the Application